Urgent Care Access

 How the Department of Public Health is Performing

 The SFHN has placed an operational emphasis on improving access for new patient and urgent care appointments and is working towards meeting patients’ service needs, which may or may not include the need for an appointment.
-The SFHN’s Primary Care Leadership Team is looking at service access for all types of patient needs–new, urgent and routine.
+The SFHN’s Primary Care Leadership Team is looking at service access for all types of patient needs in the medical home –new, urgent, routine and over the phone.
+Primary Care partners closely with and schedules urgent appointments for SFHN patients at the Zuckerberg San Francisco General Urgent Care Clinic and Tom Waddell Urgent Care Clinics.

 The SFHN Primary Care team is taking a number of steps to improve access, including but not limited to, developing patient access dashboards for each primary care clinic and developing workflow standards across all SFHN clinics.
 The SFHN Primary Care Leadership Team has four additional strategies to improve access for patients.
 First, SFHN primary care clinics are staffed according to the patient panel to ensure clinics are adequately staffed to meet patients’ appointment requests.
 Second, patient panel size targets are set for all primary care providers with the intention of creating enough appointment availability to meet patient demand.
 Third, the SFHN Primary Care Leadership Team is currently in the process of hiring Practice Managers in all clinics to serve as process-oriented, data-driven members of the Primary Care management team.
 Finally, the new Ambulatory Care Centralized Call Center came online in May 2015.
 It began accepting calls for Southeast Health Center and continues to expand to receive calls for other primary care clinics.
 A planned call center expansion to further increase service levels is dependent on the fiscal year (FY) 2017 budget.